 Mission Partnerships

 Resurrection is committed to fostering a lifestyle of authentic Christian servanthood for all our members.
 We provide opportunities to give of time, talent and treasure to the Greenwood community and the larger kingdom of God on earth.
 Our church gives financially and in kind to several local organizations.
-But we believe that Christian servanthood is reciprocal, so we have striven to form relationships with the employees of several local organizations and actively support them with our time and talents, in addition to our treasures.
+But we believe that Christian servanthood is reciprocal, so we have striven to form relationships with the employees of these organizations and actively support them with our time and talents, in addition to our treasures.
 To that end, Resurrection has a dedicated Mission Partnerships Committee that coordinates our church’s outreach ministry.
+This committee guides our partnerships with the Greenwood Soup Kitchen, Habitat for Humanity, Pathway House, Meg’s House, Greater Greenwood United Ministries and many other community ministries.

 Resurrection is blessed to own a beautiful tract of greenspace along Marion Avenue behind the church buildings.
 We have named it Marion Avenue Community Park as we have joined with our Westside neighbors to cultivate a community garden and recreation space there.
 The Park has helped Resurrection sustain a life-giving relationship with Macedonia Baptist Church and the Westside Community Club.
 The area provides space for parish life and formation events throughout the year.
 Several parish members created a prayer garden in Park, and we enjoy outdoor worship services there regularly.
 Most recently, through the generosity of Teedie Radford, we have installed a prayer labyrinth in the Park for all to use and enjoy.